eonist/eonist.github.io/_posts/2017-07-16-The-Holy-grail-of-swift-animation.md

 5. Add the velocity value to the current position.
 6. Repeat steps 3 through 5 until the object is at the target.

+#### Why can't we just use UIViewPropertyAnimator?

+In iOS 10 apple gave us "UIViewPropertyAnimator" Which was a big level up in the interruptible animation genre.
+However this too is limited in nature.
+And leaves a lot to be desired:

+1. You don't have a onProgress callBack method when using UIViewPropertyAnimator

+2. Many of the layer’s properties are unsupported. (shadow, border, 3d transform) No keyframe based animation. (won’t support arc)

+3. Also the animations are limited to UIView Animatable Properties, which are: frame, bounds, center, transform, alpha, backgroundColor, contentStretch

 #### Final remarks: